 This number sounds like an aggressive sales pitch, but many of the underlying reasons, leading to a turnaround situation, are shortcomings of business strategy and execution.
-Seasoned professionals, synchronising and aligning planning and resources can fix these internal pitfalls.
+Seasoned professionals, synchronizing and aligning planning and resources can fix these internal pitfalls.

 Among a sure command of managerial tools and sound application of analytical skills, the experience to have dealt with distress situations before, is a core element of the profile of an eligible consultant.
 Turnaround Professional benefit from “battle experience”.
-Hence, in distress situations it is less about “doing things right” (aka observing compliance), but only about “doing the right things” (creating quick traction and impact).
+Hence, in distress situations, it is less about “doing things right” (aka observing compliance), but only about “doing the right things” (creating quick traction and impact).

 Most of the specific reasons for turnaround situations are clearly identified.
 Distress situations add a momentum of urgency and call for the right steps.

 Internal reasons for distress are connected to the culture of the organization